cidgoh/DataHarmonizer/README.md

   - Configure `corepack` so `yarn` works properly
   - Run `yarn` to install dependencies
 - Make sure you've installed [LinkML](https://linkml.io/)
+- Make sure you've installed [linkml-toolkit](https://github.com/genomewalker/linkml-toolkit)
 - Delete most of the contents of `/web/templates/` (leave one example until the new templates are added, and also `new/` for reference)
 - Delete most of the contents of `menu.json` (leave one example until the new templates are added)
   - Set the example entries to `"display": false` in `menu.json`.

-The instructions for the updating of this fork are as follows:
+The instructions for adding a **single extension** to this repo's DataHarmonizer instance:

 - Make new schema entry
-  - Make a directory `/web/templates/[schema name]/` for each MInAS schema
+  - Make a directory `/web/templates/[schema name]/` for each extension
   - In each directory create `export.js` just containing `export default {};`
     - `echo "export default {};" > export.js`
   - For each schema, save a `schema.yaml` file in the directory, e.g.